MarekProkopec/tiktokSortByViews/README.md

 # usage
 - Open profile of any user on tiktok
-- *optional Open Plugins tab in chrome (puzzle piece next to your profile) and set This can read and change site data to "When you click extension"
+- *optional Open Plugins tab in chrome (puzzle piece next to your profile) and set "This can read and change site data" to "When you click extension"
 - Click the extension
 - If extension is not working, try reloading the page and click it again